roldanbob/roldanbob.github.io/index.md

    ```
    sudo su
    ```
-   Type your root password when prompted, and then type the following commands to add the ownCloud repository and install the ownCloud server files:
+   Type your root password when prompted and then type the following commands to add the ownCloud repository and install the ownCloud server files:

    ```
    echo 'deb http://download.owncloud.org/download/repositories/production/Ubuntu_18.04/ /' > /etc/apt/sources.list.d/owncloud.list